umershaikh123/Blockchain-2023/README.md

 ## Note
-Blockchain Repo has been moved to : https://github.com/umershaikh123/Coding-Resources
+Blockchain Resouce Repo has been moved to : https://github.com/umershaikh123/Coding-Resources

 <br>